The Rocks Self-Guided Walk Sydney

 The Rocks Discovery Museum

-This is a great place to get some context The Sydney Budget Travellers Bucket List before you explore the back streets.
+This is a great place to get some context before you explore the back streets.
 It’s also really well set up for younger visitors with activity sheets to get them involved in the collection.
-Sadly, it is not wheelchair or pram accessible.

 Stop 5.
 The Rocks Square